bobbyluig/bobbyluig.github.io/_posts/2025-02-09-betrayed-by-dns/2025-02-09-betrayed-by-dns.md

 `100.100.100.100` is the Tailscale DNS resolver.
 In our case, a DNS lookup to `*.mongodb.net` would be routed to the bastion through the Tailscale network as defined by the ACLs.
 To debug, we tried using `mongosh` to connect locally, and that worked.
 We also tried doing an `nslookup`, and that also worked.
 However, one small detail was that the `Truncated` message did not show up.
 That was surprising since the SRV record definitely did not get smaller going from two shards to four shards.

 After some investigation, we stumbled upon an issue[^issue] which hinted at the fact that the Tailscale DNS server could respond with large UDP packets without properly marking a truncated bit.
-In particular, if the packet was large than the MTU, it would be fragmented. `nslookup` handles this gracefully, but we can only assume that `mongo-rust-driver` does not.
+In particular, if the packet was larger than the MTU, it would be fragmented. `nslookup` handles this gracefully, but we can only assume that `mongo-rust-driver` does not.

 There is a quick fix for this — avoid having the local backend perform the SRV record lookup. `mongo-rust-driver` does support the older connection string format of specifying each node in the MongoDB cluster.
 The additional required changes are going from `mongodb+srv://` to `mongodb://` and adding `ssl=true&authSource=admin` to the connection parameters.
 This is not ideal, but is acceptable for local development since we will not be changing the number of shards frequently.